JAlcocerT/Linux/content/docs/Arch/_index.md

 Arch Linux is a popular, **rolling-release Linux distribution** known for its simplicity, customization, and minimalist design.

 It follows a "do-it-yourself" philosophy, allowing users to build their Linux environment from the ground up.

-Arch's **package manager, Pacman**, provides easy access to a vast repository of software packages, and the **Arch User Repository (AUR)** offers even more community-contributed packages.
+* Arch's **package manager, Pacman**, provides easy access to a vast repository of software packages
+* And the **Arch User Repository (AUR)** offers even more community-contributed packages.(not officially maintained by Arch Linux developers).

 While Arch Linux demands a deeper understanding of Linux and requires users to configure many aspects of their system manually, it rewards users with a highly personalized and efficient computing experience.
 It's a favorite among Linux enthusiasts and experienced users seeking a lightweight and highly customizable operating system.